Cyb3r-Assassin/n4p/README.md

 ![n4p.conf](http://i.imgur.com/gZ0aV5H.png)

 N4P uses it's own DHCP configuration for it's Access Point creation.
 We do this so that connected targets can not view our machine inside the local network.
-The only current limitation is n4p writes these settings into the system /etc/dhcp/dhcpd.conf file upon the first initial run time.
-You are welcome to modify the ip range of this file but you must do it before you ever use n4p or manually remove the entry from /etc/dhcp/dhcpd.conf

 ![dhcp](http://i.imgur.com/xRtUt3y.png)